AllenNeuralDynamics/aind-data-asset-indexer/docs/source/UserGuide.rst

    -  ``{core_schema}.json``: core schema files, e.g.,
       ``acquisition.json``, ``subject.json``.
-   -  ``metadata.nd.json``: top-level metadata file, containing
-      all core schema fields.
+   -  ``metadata.nd.json``: top-level metadata file, containing all core schema schema fields.
+This file is for reference only and may be removed soon.
    -  ``original_metadata/{core_schema}.json``: a copy of each
       core schema file as it was originally uploaded to S3.
-2. A **document database (DocDB)** contains unstructured JSON documents describing the ``metadata.nd.json`` for a data asset.
+2. A **document database (DocDB)** contains unstructured JSON documents describing the top-level metadata (containing all core schema fields) for a data asset.
 3. **Code Ocean**: data assets are mounted as Code Ocean data assets.
    Processed results are also stored in an internal Code Ocean bucket.

-Once the data is initially uploaded, the DocDB is assumed to be the source of truth for metadata.
+Once the data is initially uploaded and "registered" (added to DocDB and Code Ocean), the DocDB is assumed to be the source of truth for metadata.
 All updates to existing metadata should be made in the DocDB.

 We have automated jobs to keep changes in DocDB, S3, and Code Ocean in sync.